-Mitchell Joachim, Ph.D., born February 3, 1972, is a professor at the European Graduate School EGS.
+Mitchell Joachim, Ph.D., born February 3, 1972, is a professor at the European Graduate School EGS and an Associate Professor at NYU.
 He was the Frank Gehry Visiting Chair at the University of Toronto and a professor at Syracuse University.
 Mitchell Joachim was a lecturer at the Graduate School of Architecture, Planning and Preservation at Columbia University and Parsons, The New School of Design (2008-2009).
 Mitchell Joachim is a Co-Founder of Terreform ONE and Terrefuge in Brooklyn, NY.
 He earned his Phd from Massachusetts Institute of Technology (MIT), MAUD Harvard University, M.Arch.
 Columbia University, BPS SUNY at Buffalo with Honors.
 He is an international leader and innovator in ecological design and urbanism.
 He specializes in adapting physical and social ecological principles to architecture, urban design, transport, and environmental planning.
 His passions include Cities Ecology and Mobility.
-A former architect at Gehry Partners, and Pei Cobb Freed, his work has revolutionized urban architecture.
+He co-authored the books, “Super Cells: Building with Biology” and “Global Design: Elsewhere Envisioned”.
+A former architect at Gehry Partners LLP, and Pei Cobb Freed, his work has revolutionized urban architecture.

 He has been awarded the Moshe Safdie Research Fellowship, and the Martin Family Society Fellow for Sustainability at MIT.
 He won the History Channel and Infiniti Excellence Award for the City of the Future.
-His project, Fab Tree Hab, has been exhibited at MoMA and widely published.
+His project, Fab Tree Hab, has been exhibited at MoMA, the Venice Biennale and is widely published.
 He was selected to be the Frank Gehry International Visiting Chair in Architectural Design at the University of Toronto for 2009-2010.
-Mitchell has also won the TED2010 Fellowship.
+Mitchell has also won the TED2010 Senior Fellowship.

 The Studio of Terreform ONE designed "Fab Tree Hab," a home that fits itself into every aspect of local eco-systems.
 A holistic dwelling that considers its landscape the "Fab Tree Hab" literally grows.
 The home is made through the use of an ancient gardening technique that grafts plants and trees together.